ClydeDz/chrome-extension-template/README.md

 file-name: './extension.zip'
 app-id: ${{ secrets.CHROME_APP_ID }}
 ```

+The values for `CHROME_REFRESH_TOKEN`, `CHROME_CLIENT_ID` and `CHROME_CLIENT_SECRET` can be retrieved by following [this guide](https://github.com/ClydeDz/google-api-keys-docs/blob/main/How%20to%20generate%20Google%20API%20keys.md).

+To obtain the `CHROME_APP_ID`, you'll need to upload a version of your Chrome extension to the Chrome Web Store Developer Dashboard.
+This will create a draft version of your extension and generate an ID for you.
+Each extension gets a unique ID.

 ## Design assets
 This repo has boilerplate icons and images which you'd want to replace with something apt to the extension you're building.
 Duplicate my [Figma Chrome extension template](https://www.figma.com/community/file/1127061326249481158) to get started with your design requirements for your Chrome extension.